ledm/NetCDF_manip/README.md

 depthManipNC.py: This one is a bit crazy and does some unusual things with depth integration.
 Unfortunately, this one is the least stable, but it is the one I used to make surface/depth integration data for Jose.

+Don't forget to add the path to your PYTHONPATH in ~/.cshrc or ~/.bashrc